 Critters isn’t exactly the same kind of horror movie, but it is the epitome of 80s cinema.
 The director of Bill & Ted’s Excellent Adventure and Don’t Tell Mom The Babysitter’s Dead delivers a film that first feels like a really bad 80s sci-fi flick, suddenly feels like a genuine creature feature, and inevitably turns into a good old 80s comedy horror.

 Critters has it all.
+Sibling rivalry between the main boy (a young Scott Grimes of Party of Five) and his older sister.
 Dee Wallace crying at the drop of a dime as the mother, complete with an E.T. in-joke.

 Bad Cujo!
 Down!

-Tim Curry clone Terrence Mann, who went from starring in Cats on Broadway to starring in Critters movies for a decade as an alien bounty hunter.
-He even gets a pop rock music video in the movie.
+Tim Curry clone Terrence Mann, who went from starring in Cats on Broadway to starring in Critters movies for a decade as an alien bounty hunter, even gets a pop rock music video in the movie.

 Most importantly there are…Critters!
 They’ve escaped from space and are terrorizing a family’s farmhouse.
 We get Critters POV.
 They speak in their language and we get subtitles.
 They grow as they eat people (we don’t really see more than their shadows when they’re big).
 And they do campy things that would make Gremlins envious (eating firecrackers), and copycat the Ghoulies (cooling off in a toilet).